 • FREE!
 I've used the Nik filters for years.
 They're amazingly useful and powerful tools that were eventually purchased by Google.
 And now they're FREE!
 If you are a Photoshop or Lightroom user, run... don't walk... and click right here to get 'em.
 The only sad thing is that this is probably the end of development for the set.

 • Jailed.
-Sorry... but I'm siding with North Korea on this one.
-If you are so fucking stupid as to not familiarize yourself with the laws and customs of a country before stepping foot on their soil, then you get what you deserve.
-The asshole even tried to conceal his identity by wearing a hoodie... so don't tell me he didn't know what he was doing was wrong.
-This was no accident that landed him in jail.
+Sorry... but I'm kinda siding with North Korea on this one.
+If you are so stupid as to not familiarize yourself with the laws and customs of a country before stepping foot on their soil, then you get what you deserve.
+The guy even tried to conceal his identity by wearing a hoodie... so don't tell me he didn't know what he was doing was wrong.
+I mean, holy crap, this is NORTH KOREA... the entire country is a human rights violation, and their history is replete with examples of even the tiniest offense resulting in harsh punishment.
+This was no accident that landed him in jail, it was intentional violation of their laws.
 Pity he didn't seem to grasp the consequences for his actions but, again, not North Korea's fault that he's an idiot.

 This reminds me of the stupidest fucking movie I've ever seen called Born American where some drunken frat boys cross over into The Soviet Union on a goof during The Cold War.
 As the consequences of their actions escalate and a small town is decimated while the Soviet army is after them... they, of course, end up captured.
 And the whole movie is them whining about their horrible treatment and how they don't deserve it because THEY'RE AMERICAN, DAMMIT!
 Never mind the damage, death, and destruction they caused...
 BECAUSE: AMERICAN!!!